Chris Gainor

 Christopher "Chris" Gainor is a historian of technology specializing in space exploration and aeronautics.
 He has written six books on the history of space exploration and on the Avro Canada CF-105 Arrow, a jet interceptor aircraft canceled by the Canadian government in 1959.

 Gainor has most recently completed a history of Hubble Space Telescope operations for the National Aeronautics and Space Administration.

 Gainor has been editor of Quest: The History of Spaceflight Quarterly since 2016.
 He served as president of the Royal Astronomical Society of Canada from 2018 to 2020, and he is a fellow of the British Interplanetary Society.
+Asteroid 20041 Gainor has been named for him.

 Gainor holds a Ph.D. in the history of technology from the University of Alberta, and has worked as a history instructor in the University of Victoria's history department and as an Assistant Professor for the Royal Military College of Canada.